unsinnews/sparka/README.md

 ### 🎯 **Built for Power Users**
 - **20+ AI Models**: Access Claude 4 Opus, GPT-4.1, Gemini 2.5, Grok 3, and more
-- **Advanced Reasoning**: Deep thinking models with extended reasoning capabilities
+- **Advanced Reasoning**: Models with extended reasoning capabilities
 - **Code Execution**: Run Python, JavaScript, and more in secure sandboxes
-- **Research Suite**: Deep research with web search and academic sources
 - **Document Creation**: Generate and edit documents, spreadsheets, and presentations

 ### ⚡ **Enterprise-Ready Performance**